Garden and Pool

 Finally, the rockery’s lowest extent is filled with sun loving iris, Rachel Labouchere’s favourite flower, which create a burst of blue and green in early summer.

-Work is ongoing on the rockery project, set to continue into the Summer of 2018, when the South facing wall will be cleared to allow more species to flourish.
-The prospect across Big Pool continues to be opened, and the best view can be found from the top of the rockery, where one can enjoy the Summer colours and imagine the beauty that will develop over the coming years.
+Work was undertaken last year to clear the south facing wall to allow more species to flourish.
+The prospect across Big Pool continues to be opened, and the best view can be found from the top of the rockery, where one can enjoy the summer colours and imagine the beauty that will develop over the coming years.

 The border is planted with Mediterranean plants such as the rock rose (cistus), phlomis, erigeron lavenders, rosemary, potentilla and euphorbia.